Narciso Bassols: Rural schools

 Bassols, in addition to other changes to the education system, began to alter the manner in which school prepared rural students.
 Bassols argued "a hungry Indian cannot be turned into a good scholar, and, furthermore, his studies only have value in so far as they aid him completely to transform his economic life".
 Bassols believed that schools should rely less on the classics of Dewey, and more on practical skills and technical knowledge.
 Motivated partially by the onset of world recession in 1929, Bassols felt a greater emphasis should be placed on the teachings of better production methods for satisfaction of local needs.
 To accomplish this he began integrating the already existing normal schools, agricultural centers, and cultural missions into unitary "Regional Peasant Schools."
 To accomplish this integration, Bassols brought on Juan O'Gorman to be Head of Architectural Office of the Ministry of Public Education in 1932.
-O'Gorman was tasked with building 24 schools in the Federal District between 1932–1935, following the style he described as "eliminating all architectural style and executing constructions technically".
+O'Gorman was tasked with building 24 schools in the Federal District between 1932 and 1935, following the style he described as "eliminating all architectural style and executing constructions technically".
 Bassols believed the change in rural education went hand in hand with the agrarian reform he pushed for, and intended to provide knowledge and skills to Indians.
 Bassols is noted as believing that mans life revolved around economics.